Language selection

 • (d) companies, provincial companies and societies, as those terms are defined in subsection 2(1) of the Insurance Companies Act;

-• (e) fraternal benefit societies regulated by a provincial Act in respect of their insurance activities and insurance companies and other entities engaged in the business of insuring risks that are regulated by a provincial Act;
+• (e) fraternal benefit societies regulated by a provincial Act in respect of their insurance activities and insurance companies and other entities regulated by a provincial Act that are engaged in the business of insuring risks;

-• (f) companies to which the Trust and Loan Companies Act applies;
+• (f) companies regulated by the Trust and Loan Companies Act;

 • (g) trust companies regulated by a provincial Act;